How to Apply

 - Graduation from a predoctoral dental education program in Canada accredited by the Commission on Dental Accreditation of Canada (CDAC)

-To schedule an interview/visit, residency applicants should call our facilities prior to our final closing date of January 1, 2017.
+To schedule an interview and site visit, residency applicants should contact the General Practice Residency Program Manager prior to our final closing date of January 1, 2020.
 These visits permit the applicant to gain a firsthand view of the hospital, dental services and resources, as well as provide the staff with an opportunity to assess individual attributes and aspirations of the applicant.

 Send your photo to: